Andrea Mancini | Attending Shanghai Summer School was the best decision I made in my life.

 “If New York is the city that never sleeps, then Shanghai is the city that doesn’t even sit down.”
 Did you experience those sleepless vibes?

 Haha Shanghai is the perfect definition of a sleepless city.
 I think I couldn’t have experienced it better.
-I was slightly younger that time and I think I barely slept during my stay at Shanghai Summer School.
-There was so many things to see, to do, to try.
+I was slightly younger at that time and I think I barely slept during my stay at Shanghai Summer School.
+There were so many things to see, to do, to try.